Jese310S/Zen-CLI/README.md

 - Simple UI
 - Usage of Zendesk API
-- Promts for user input
+- Prompts for user input